larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

                                       update.
    =================================  ===========================================

+.. method:: PCM.close() -> None

+   Closes the PCM device.

+   For :const:`PCM_PLAYBACK` PCM objects in :const:`PCM_NORMAL` mode, this function blocks until all pending playback is drained.

 **A few hints on using PCM devices for playback**

 The most common reason for problems with playback of PCM audio is that writes to PCM devices must *exactly* match the data rate of the device.

 If too little data is written to the device, it will underrun, and